Comparing StoneX Group (SNEX) and Its Competitors

-StoneX Group (NASDAQ: SNEX) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its competitors?
-We will compare StoneX Group to similar companies based on the strength of its risk, profitability, valuation, dividends, analyst recommendations, earnings and institutional ownership.
+StoneX Group (NASDAQ: SNEX) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its competitors?
+We will compare StoneX Group to similar companies based on the strength of its dividends, valuation, profitability, earnings, risk, institutional ownership and analyst recommendations.

-This table compares StoneX Group and its competitors gross revenue, earnings per share and valuation.
+This table compares StoneX Group and its competitors revenue, earnings per share and valuation.

 |Gross Revenue